6.6kW Solar System Cost

 What Is the Price with A Battery?

 Standard solar kits don’t come with battery storage unless you purchase one with an embedded battery.
 If you are planning on storing surplus energy instead of feeding it back to your energy supplier, a battery backup for your 6kW system will do the trick.
-With a nominal capacity ranging between 5kw- 6.5Kw would be the most logical option for a hybrid (grid-connected plus battery) 6Kwh solar system.
+With a nominal capacity ranging between 5kw- 6.5Kw would be the most logical option for a hybrid 6Kwh solar system.